 The experiences show that it is appropriate that the NRAs set the rules for the migration process and the copper switch-off in a market analysis procedure.
-However, (at least) in the following two circumstances it may be necessary that the NRA takes a decision on the copper switch-off outside and already before the next market analysis procedure, in particular since according to Art.
-67(5a) of the EECC the period between market analysis procedures is now up to five years (and no longer three years as previously): (i) The NRA did not yet set rules for the copper switch-off and the SMPO notifies to the NRA that it plans to switch off its copper-based access network according to Art.
-81 of the EECC shortly after a market analysis decision; and (ii) The NRA already sets rules for the copper switch-off in the last market analysis procedure, however, it is necessary to amend these rules since the SMPO's copper switch-off plan or other relevant circumstances changed significantly.
+However, (at least) in the following two circumstances it is also appropriate that in the future the NRA takes a decision on the copper switch-off outside and already before the next market analysis procedure, since according to Art.
+67(5a) of the EECC the period between market analysis procedures is now up to five years (and no longer three years as previously) and according to Art.
+68(6) of the EECC NRAs may adapt the obligations imposed on the SMPO without a new market analysis: (i) The NRA has not yet set rules for the copper switch-off and the SMPO notifies to the NRA that it plans to switch off its copper-based access network according to Art.
+81 of the EECC; and (ii) The NRA already set rules for the copper switch-off in the last market analysis procedure, however, it is necessary to amend these rules since the SMPO's copper switch-off plan or other relevant circumstances changed significantly.
 In addition, a court of law may set rules for the copper-switch-off or overrule the rules set by the NRA, however, this is outside the NRA's control.